intuition-dev/httpRPC/src/node-srv/readme.md

 Steps:

 1. Write a server side method that you want to use.
-Mostly these are DB CRUD methods, but here is a multiply example, this is the method we will call from the browser:
+Often these are DB CRUD methods, but here is a multiply example, this is the method we will call from the browser:

    ```
    function doMultiply(a,b) {